-Dr. Katie Gregory is a Professor of Psychology at Michigan State University and Associate Director of the Research Consortium on Gender-Based Violence.
+Dr. Katie Gregory is a Professor of Psychology at Michigan State University and Co-Director of the Research Consortium on Gender-Based Violence.
 Dr. Gregory’s research examines community responses to gender-based violence, and how those responses may harm or facilitate healing for survivors.
-Dr. Gregory is the Director of the Michigan Victim Advocacy Network, providing training and technical assistance to advocates serving victims and survivors of crime throughout Michigan.
+Dr. Gregory is also the Co-Director of the Michigan Victim Advocacy Network, providing training and technical assistance to advocates serving victims and survivors of crime throughout Michigan.
 In addition, Dr. Gregory is the Co-PI for a Sexual Assault Kit Initiative (SAKI) project funded through the Michigan State Police, focusing on a SAKI team’s decisions regarding the re-opening, re-investigation, and prosecution of previously untested rape kits cases.

 Selected Publications